FrancesCoronel/personal-website-v3/_posts/2015-05-17-fullstack-foundations-week-1.md

 Specifically, Monday, June 8th 2015.

-Ergo, I’m actually going to be part of an inaugural class of **something**.
-That’s never happened before, so I’m pretty darn excited.
+Ergo, I'm actually going to be part of an inaugural class of **something**.
+That's never happened before, so I'm pretty darn excited.

 As excited as *I* can get anyway, which to some people would not really be perceived as very excited at all.
 Think **[Maurice